haruue1/pogagochi/README.md

 # pogagochi

-go here: haruue1.github.io/pogagochi/ to see the current progress.
+https://haruue1.github.io/pogagochi/ to see the current progress.